zombocom/rack-timeout/doc/settings.md

 # Settings

-Rack Timeout has 4 settings, each of which impacts when Rack Timeout will raise an exception, and which type of exception will be raised.
+Rack::Timeout has 4 settings, each of which impacts when Rack::Timeout will raise an exception, and which type of exception will be raised.

 ### Service Timeout